annotation/text-fabric/docs/Api/Text.md

         Conceivably, other works might have chapter and verse numbers like `XIV`, '3A', '4.5', and in those cases these numbers are obviously not `int`s.

-    ??? note "otext is optional"
-        If `otext` is missing, the Text API will not be build.
-If it exists, but does not specify sections, that part of the Text API will not be built.
-Likewise for text representations.

     ??? caution "levels of node types"
         Usually, Text-Fabric computes the hierarchy of node types correctly, in the